weibb123/NASDAQ_DATA_ENGINEERING/README.md

-You can find this information once you install snowflake in VSCode Extension
+You can find this information once you install snowflake in VSCode Extension and use for connection

 ![image](https://github.com/user-attachments/assets/bec3e736-a3b6-4552-ad22-a1ca6835a15c)